kevincatino/subagents-mcp/docs/setup.md

 ## Runner Notes
 - Codex: uses `codex --cd <workdir> --sandbox read-only --ask-for-approval never exec "<prompt>"`; stderr shows activity, stdout carries final message.
 - Copilot: uses `copilot -p "<prompt>" --allow-all-tools --allow-all-paths --stream off` with `Cmd.Dir` set to the requested working directory.
+- Gemini: uses `gemini -p "<prompt>" --output-format json` with `-m <model>` when provided, running from the requested working directory.
 - Runner selection: the `--runner` flag is preferred; if the requested agent model is unsupported, the server falls back to other runners ordered by `priority` in the runner config YAML.
 - Usage limit fallback: if a runner returns a usage/quota limit error (e.g., "You've hit your usage limit"), the server automatically tries the next available runner.
 Configure multiple runners for redundancy.